therealericsun/TerminalPortfolio/README.md

 # About

-A simple and lightweight terminal-style portfolio written in Astro.
+A simple and lightweight terminal-style portfolio written in Astro, CSS, and Typescript.
+Supports the visitor typing commands to pull information from the profile.

 ![Terminal Portfolio Screenshot](public/screenshot.png)

 # Installation